RohanPoojary/django-admin-kit/README.md

 This button is similar to ``Add Another`` button, but it initializes the fields with previously filled data.
 It is also compatible with [django-nested-admin](https://github.com/theatlantic/django-nested-admin).
 This button is only for inlined fields.

-## MultiSelect fields
+## New Fields

-Multi Select fields for both models and fields.
+Proviedes new fields like MultiSelect and SelectField with supports ajax features.

 ## Ajax Features